ApolloNet/amazing-mazes/README.md

 `protected`: the hero can only come on this cell if he has got the appropriate object

+`question`: the hero can only come on this cell if he answers the question properly

 `reveal`: switches the lights on of the some cells

 ## Required events